parijatch/Universal_Calibration_of_PCTs/README.md

 ### `simu/` contains scripts to reproduce the simulations.

+The subfolder `low dim/` contains scripts for low-to-moderate $d$.
 The script `run-simu.R` will generate and save simulated p-values.
 Then run `plot.R` to generate the plots.
 The script `plot-pairwise.R` generates the pairwise plots for combined p-values.

+The subfolder `high dim/` contains scripts for the high-dimensional case ($d \to \infty$; simulated by large $d$).
+The script `asymp_detection.R` will generate and save the simulated p-values.
+Then run `plot-asymp-detection.R` to generate the plots.

 ### `nhanes/` contains code used to illustrate the Pareto combination test using NHANES data.